GaziYucel/pidManager/README.md

 Get the correct version for your OJS version:

+- branch main: development version, don't use for production
-- branch stable-3_3_0: use this version for OJS version 3.3.0.x `git clone -b stable-3_3_0 https://github.com/TIBHannover/pidManager`
+- branch stable-3_4_0: use this version for OJS version 3.4.0.x
-- branch stable-3_4_0: use this version for OJS version 3.4.0.x `git clone -b stable-3_4_0 https://github.com/TIBHannover/pidManager`
+- branch stable-3_5_0: use this version for OJS version 3.5.0.x

 ## Install via direct download

-- Download release for your OJS version from [here](https://github.com/TIBHannover/pidManager/releases).
+- Download release for your OJS version from [here](https://github.com/GaziYucel/pidManager/releases).
   _Note the correct version for you OJS version._
 - Alternatively, download the code with the option 'Download ZIP'.
   _Note the correct branch for your OJS version._